-"Walking is a weight-bearing exercise.
-Even if you're not holding weights or you've got ankle weights on, it's a weight-bearing exercise," says Stonehouse.
+"Walking is a weight-bearing exercise—even if you're not holding weights or you've got ankle weights on, it's a weight-bearing exercise," Stonehouse says.
 "You're getting all of the cardio and respiratory benefits, but your muscles are getting benefits too because they're having to carry your weight around."
-Below, Stonehouse shares more benefits plus tips for how to how to up the challenge when you're ready.
+Below, Stonehouse and BowFlex fitness advisor Amy Schemper, CPT share the health benefits of walking plus tips for how to up the challenge when you're ready.

 1. You help strengthen your muscles

 2. You help boost bone health

-Your bones respond to the movement you do, especially if that movement is weight-bearing–like walking a mile a day.
-According to the National Institute of Health, your bone tissue responds and grows stronger when you exercise.
+Your bones respond to the movement you do, especially if that movement is weight-bearing—like walking a mile a day.
+According to the National Institutes of Health, your bone tissue responds and grows stronger when you exercise.
 Prioritizing exercise, like walking a mile a day, can also help you prevent bone loss as you age.

 3. You set a healthy routine

 Walking can be a great way to get some me-time and fresh air.
-Aside from the physical benefits, walking gives you time to think, listen to music, a podcast, or catch up with a friend.
+Aside from the physical effects of daily walks, this habit gives you time to think, listen to music, a podcast, or catch up with a friend.
 There's also value in setting a goal and sticking to walking a mile a day since it builds consistency and routine.

-"I think there's value in routines and the discipline that requires.
-Even aside from the physical benefits of going and walking a mile every day, I think there's value in just kind of being consistent with that routine," Stonehouse says.
+"I think there's value in routines and the discipline that [walking a mile a day] requires, even aside from the physical benefits," Stonehouse says.

 4. You improve cardiorespiratory health

-Walking for a mile or any distance gets your heart rate up, which is a major boost for your heart and cardiorespiratory health.
-Any time you move, your body has to "push blood and fluids and everything through your system, more than it would if you weren't walking," notes Stonehouse, which gives your bod and brain a boost.
+Walking for a mile or any distance gets your heart rate up, which is a major boost for your heart health.
+Any time you move, your body has to "push blood and fluids and everything through your system, more than it would if you weren't walking," notes Stonehouse.
+That push gives your heart a workout, and your bod a boost.